coreruleset/documentation/content/development/sandbox.md

 In some cases, the sandbox will not properly handle and finish your request.

-- **Invalid HTTP requests:** The frontend, Openresty, is itself a HTTP server which performs parsing of the incoming request.
-This may not be fully transparent.
-For instance, it may reject an invalid HTTP request with an error 400 before it can even be sent to a backend.
-This happens for instance with the Apache 2.4.50 vulnerability that depended on a URL encoding violation.
+- **Malformed HTTP requests:** The frontend, Openresty, is itself a HTTP server which performs parsing of the incoming request.
+This may not be fully transparent: it may reject a malformed HTTP request with an error 400 before it can even be sent to a backend.
+This happens for instance when you try to send an Apache 2.4.50 attack that depended on a URL encoding violation.
 If you receive an error 400, your request was rejected by the frontend.
 - **ReDoS:** If your request leads to a ReDoS and makes the backend spend too much time to process a regular expression, this leads to a timeout from the backend server.
 The frontend will cancel the request with an error 502.
 If you have to wait a long time and then receive an error 502, there was likely a ReDoS situation.

 ## Questions and suggestions